roy4262/roy4262/README.md

 I'm a Passionate Software Developer currently working on **Brainly** and an **AI-powered Anti-Cheating Web Application**.

 🔭 Currently working on:
-- Brainly: a content-sharing and learning platform
+- Brainly: a content-sharing and Storing platform
 - AI-based Exam Monitoring System

 👯 Looking to collaborate on: